ZeroStudMuffin/CEA2/README.md

 - A rotate button switches the app between portrait and landscape modes, ensuring captured images match the screen orientation.
  - Recognised text is shown in a TextView with a **Get Release** button that scans barcodes using ML Kit.
 The **Set Bin** button now opens a pop-up menu listing bins 19-65 plus "Floor BR" and "Floor BL".
-Selecting a value appends `BIN=<bin>` to the roll number line.
+Selecting a value sets `BIN=<bin>` on the roll number line, replacing any previous value.
 Barcode scanning for bins is disabled.
 - Each OCR line's bounding box height is printed to logcat alongside the text.
 - OCR results are cleaned with `OcrParser` before barcode scanning.
 - The parser now outputs only a roll number and customer name, displayed on two